racksync/platerecognizer-docker/README.md

 ## Deployment Steps
 1. Clone or download the Plate Recognizer repository from GitHub.
-2. Rename the default.env file to .env and update the TOKEN and LICENSE_KEY variables with your Plate Recognizer API key and license key.
+2. Rename the default.env file to .env and update the ```TOKEN``` and ```LICENSE_KEY``` variables with your Plate Recognizer API key and license key.
-3. Run docker-compose up -d to start the Plate Recognizer container.
+3. Run ```docker-compose up -d``` to start the Plate Recognizer container.
-4. Configure your API Gateway to use the Plate Recognizer container as a service, and enable authentication and rate-limiting as necessary.
+4. Configure your API Gateway to use the Plate Recognizer container as a service and enable authentication and rate-limiting as necessary.
 5. Do not publish the Plate Recognizer container's port to the public IP address.

 ## Access